Main usage of Novae¶

 .
 You can use these corrected representations for further analysis.

 Note that this representation is a spatial domain representation of each cell, not a cell expression representation.
-Indeed, it contains the information of the local neighborhoods of the cells.
+Indeed, it contains information on the local neighborhoods of the cells.

 Downstream analysis¶